 What are the types of Inventory Audit?

 Most companies place internal controls in place to keep an accurate track of inventory.
-This audit inventory is conduct periodically depending upon the firm’s inventory levels.
+This audit inventory is conducted periodically depending upon the firm’s inventory levels.
 It might be a:

-- Periodic analysis– Where the inventory audit procedures are done is specified intervals continuously during the whole year.
+- Periodic Analysis– Where the inventory audit procedures are done at specified intervals continuously during the whole year.